-I researched and designed features for SPSS Statistics and Modeler; tasks included designing surveys for a beta test of Statistics 24 and leveraging the IBM Predictive Analytics online community to gather user data and feedback for features currently in design and development.
-I collaborateed with project management on strategy and worked with developers to implement features as designed.
+I researched and designed features for SPSS Statistics and Modeler, designing surveys for a beta test of Statistics 24 and leveraging the IBM Predictive Analytics online community to gather user data and feedback for features currently in design and development.
+I collaborateed with project management on strategy and worked with developers to implement features such as refreshed chart and table styles as designed.

 I designed and developed a redesign for the IBM Predictive Analytics online community, which has since grown to over 20,000 visits per month.